 Information for SHINE - Fuel Assistance - SNAP Programs

 Learn about resources that are available to you locally.
-COA Outreach Coordinator Emily Thompson can help you learn about available local resources and current happenings in our community.
+COA Outreach Coordinator Audrey Allen can help you learn about available local resources and current happenings in our community.

 SNAP (Supplementary Nutrition Assistance Program) can be used to supplement your food budget costs.
 Money saved through SNAP could be used toward your medical costs.
 SNAP is income-based, but it is your income after shelter and medical expenses are deducted.